-Brain Health Kuel Category Expert: Patricia Faust, MCG
+Brain Health Kuel Category Expert: Patricia Faust, MGS

 There has been something unnerving about the realization that I am in the ‘high risk group’ for contracting the Coronavirus.

 I have never given these types of announcements any thought over the years.
 I am surprised that it shook me so.
 In my head I don’t see an older person when I look in the mirror.
 But, a pandemic doesn’t care if you think you are old or not.

 I had to break out of that thought process because I am all about living a young life until the end of life.
 Our brain is ageless – meaning that your brain does not know how old you are.
 Chronological age actually means nothing.

 But, in troubled times such as these we really don’t think clearly.
 Our brain is always surveying our environment to keep us safe.
 The primary job of our brain is to keep us alive.